TOLDOTECHNIK/TTLED/README.md

 This is a LED library for Arduino.
 It provides everyday tasks like on/off, fade, blink, ...

+This library is ESP32 compatible now.
+Be aware there's no LED fade capability.

 ## History
 - 2014-01-15 Initial release
 - 2016-05-14 Prevent LED from turning off when fading